MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 `"Azure ATP sensor Setup.exe" [ProxyUrl="http://proxy.internal.com"] [ProxyUserName="domain\proxyuser"] [ProxyUserPassword="ProxyPassword"]`

-For more information, see [Configure proxy server using the command line](deploy/configure-proxy.md#configure-proxy-server-using-the-command-line).
+For more information, see [Configure a proxy server using the command line](deploy/configure-proxy.md#configure-a-proxy-server-using-the-command-line).

 ## Sensor service could not run and remains in Starting state